EdAyers/mathlib/docs/unicode.md

+# Unicode in Lean

 A list of commonly used symbols in Lean.
-I reccomend using this document by copy and pasting the symbol you want into a `.lean` file in vscode and then hovering over the symbol to see the completion string for it.
+I recommend using this document by copy and pasting the symbol you want into a `.lean` file in vscode and then hovering over the symbol to see the completion string for it.
 I've taken the unicode charts and pruned out the pointless characters that nobody uses.

 I am using the font [PragmataPro](https://www.fsd.it/shop/fonts/pragmatapro/?attribute_weights=PragmataPro+Regular+with+PP+Mono+Regular&attribute_license-for=desktop).
 In which all of the below symbols are rendered nicely and distinguishably.
 I like PragmataPro because it keeps to the letter grid even with the more obscure symbols.
+It also gives two characters of space to arrows like `→`.
+The bad news is you have to pay for this font.

 ### A warning
 There are serious risks in allowing any unicode symbol to be a valid Lean identifier: